Russia–South Africa relations: Russian invasion of Ukraine

 In May 2023 the American ambassador to South Africa, Reuben Brigety, accused South Africa of supplying arms to Russia during the December 2022 docking of the Lady R. South Africa denied the allegation and claimed Bridgety later apologized for the statement, Russia responded by stating that their government “expressed their intention to further intensify mutually beneficial relations” in a possible attempt to exploit the situation.

 On 16 May 2023, Ramaphosa announced that the leaders of African countries came up with a new initiative for peace in Ukraine.
 In June 2023, Ramaphosa led a delegation to Russia and Ukraine, which also included heads of state from Zambia, the Republic of Congo, Egypt and Senegal.
 Both Russia and Ukraine welcomed the African leaders’ mission, but Ukrainian Foreign Minister Dmytro Kuleba warned that "Any peace initiative should respect the territorial integrity of Ukraine, it should not imply, even in-between the lines, any cessation of Ukrainian territory to Russia.
 Second, any peace plan should not lead to the freezing of the conflict."

 Ramaphosa and other BRICS leaders during the 15th BRICS Summit in Johannesburg, August 2023.
 Russia was represented by Foreign Minister Lavrov.

 On 17 June 2023, Ramaphosa met with Vladimir Putin in St. Petersburg.
 He told Putin that the war must end, but Putin rejected the delegation's peace plan based on accepting Ukraine's internationally recognized borders.
 In July 2023, Ramaphosa attended the 2023 Russia–Africa Summit in St. Petersburg.

+Prominent South Africans have been implicated in illegal recruitment schemes that lured citizens to fight for Russia in Ukraine under false pretenses.
+High-profile cases involve Jacob Zuma’s daughter, Duduzile Zuma-Sambudla, and SAFM presenter Nonkululeko Mantula.